 D. langeanus was present in 47 out of 84 plots (Fig 2 lower panels, coloured diamonds).
 In the subpopulations where D. langeanus was present, local community richness ranged from 3 to 14 species (average of 8 species).
-D. langeanus communities were dominated by Hemicryptophytes (Festuca summilusitana Franco and Rocha Afonso, (Poaceae); and Luzula caespitosa J. Gay ex E. Mey.
-Steud, (Juncaceae) and the most frequent accompanying species were (F. summilusitana, L. caespitosa, Sedum brevifolium DC, Neoschischkinia truncatula subsp. durieui Boiss. & Reut. ex Willk.
-Valdés & H.Scholz and Armeria duriaei Boiss).
+D. langeanus communities were dominated by the hemicryptophytes Festuca summilusitana Franco and Rocha Afonso (Poaceae) and Luzula caespitosa J. Gay ex E. Mey.
+Steud (Juncaceae).
+The most frequent accompanying species were Sedum brevifolium DC, Neoschischkinia truncatula subsp. durieui Boiss. & Reut. ex Willk.
+Valdés & H.Scholz and Armeria duriaei Boiss.

 Soil climate was typically Mediterranean, with a 2-month drought period in summer (Fig 3A, grey bars representing soil water potential).
 The growing season stretched from April to November with a mean annual soil temperature of 8 ºC.
 Monthly maximum and minimum soil temperatures reached up to 40 ºC in summer and went down to -4 ºC in winter (Fig 3A, red lines).
 ADD days with water stress in the growing season and mean of days with snow (high variations according to orientation of slope).
-To confirm previous literature reports which state that warmer soils also become drier, we took our temperatures measures (transformed as growing degree days, see details in 2.3 microclimatic indices) and plotted it against the accumulative water potentials values at the subpopulation level.
-We used Microlog SP3 data collected for our four summits in 2022 and 2023 to test if, as expected, there was a positive relationship between GDD and water potential (ΣΨ, R2=0.69, Fig 3B) i.e. warmer years are also drier years.

 2.3.
 Microclimatic indices